 Europe 1812: Battle of Salamanca

-Taking advantage of Napoleon’s war with Russia, the British commander Wellington led an Anglo-Portuguese army into Spain and routed the opposing French army near Salamanca.
-In the wake of his victory, Wellington temporarily liberated Madrid, damaging French prestige and forcing them to evacuate southern Spain.
+Taking advantage of Napoleon’s war with Russia, the British commander Wellington led his Anglo-Portuguese Army deeper into Spain and routed the opposing French army near Salamanca.
+In the wake of this victory, Wellington temporarily liberated Madrid, damaging French prestige and forcing them to evacuate southern Spain.

 28 Jun 1812 General Confederation of the Kingdom of Poland▲